desec-io/desec-stack/docs/auth/account.rst

 Zone Creation during Account Registration
 *****************************************

-**Note:** The following functionality is intended for internal deSEC use only.
-Availability of this functionality may change without notice.

 Along with your account creation request, you can provide a domain name as follows::